Sun-Lab-NBB/ataraxis-data-structures/README.md

 ## Detailed Description

-This library aggregates the classes and methods that are broadly help working with data.
+This library aggregates the classes and methods that broadly help working with data.
 This includes classes to manipulate the data, share (move) the data between different Python processes and save and load the data from storage.

-Generally, these classes either implement novel functionality not available through other popular libraries or extend existing functionality to match specific needs of other project Ataraxis module.
+Generally, these classes either implement novel functionality not available through other popular libraries or extend existing functionality to match specific needs of other project Ataraxis modules.
 That said, the library is written in a way that it can be used as a standalone module with minimum dependency on other Ataraxis modules.
 ___

 ## Features

-- Supports Windows, Linux, and OSx.
+- Supports Windows, Linux, and macOS.
 - Provides a Process- and Thread-safe way of sharing data between Python processes through a NumPy array structure.
 - Provides tools for working with complex nested dictionaries using a path-like API.
 - Provides a set of classes for converting between a wide range of Python and NumPy scalar and iterable datatypes.